Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Experiments

 \subsection{Experimental Setup}

-The setup of the experiments is aiming to test two factors.
-The first is the fairness method, for that we have four possibilities, namely the proposed normalisation technique (\norm), a data balancing technique (\bln), the proposed hybrid approach (\normbln), and adversarial learning (\adv).
-The second factor is the protected variable, where the fairness is adjusted accordingly, namely gender, race, or a combination of the two (G $\times$ R).
-In the last possibility, there are six possible values for the combined protected variable; this aims to simultaneously achieve fairness for both gender and race.
-This results in a total of 12 setups.
+The setup of the experiments aims to test two main factors.
+The first is the fairness method, namely the proposed normalisation technique (\norm), the data balancing technique (\bln), the proposed hybrid approach (\normbln), and adversarial learning (\adv).
+The second factor is the protected variable for which the fairness is optimised, namely gender (males or females), race (Caucasian, African-American, or Asian), or a combination of the two (G $\times$ R, six possible combinations).
+The \emph{newly introduced} combination of race and gender aims to achieve fairness for both gender and race \emph{simultaneously}.
+These factors result in a total of twelve setups of four approaches and three protected variables.

-For each of the aforementioned setups, the 8\,000 videos (Train+Dev) are speaker-independently split into 6-folds.
-The hyperparameters of the corresponding model are optimised using BO, by finding the values that yield the best average score (Equations \ref{eq:balance},\ref{eq:loss}, or \ref{eq:balnloss}) for the hold-out-set of all the six folds and all labels jointly.
+For each of the aforementioned twelve setups, the 8\,000 videos (Train+Dev) are speaker-independently split into 6-folds.
+On each fold, we train a face model and a scene model, where the hyperparameters of the corresponding models are optimised using BO (30 instances per method), by finding the hyperparameters values that yield the best average hold-out-sets performance score (Equations \ref{eq:balance},\ref{eq:loss}, or \ref{eq:balnloss}, depending on the method) for all the six folds and all labels jointly.
 This is done separately for the face and scene modalities.
-Eventually, after deciding the best hyperparameters for each of the two modalities, we train one model for each modality on the 8\,000 videos using its corresponding best hyperparameters.
-The trained models are then stacked together using RFs.
-This stacked model is then compared for performance on the Test set.
-We compare the performance of the original problem using the Mean Absolute Accuracy (MAA) metric.
-On the other hand, we use Equal Accuracy (EA), Statistical Parity (SP), and Pearson Correlation Coefficient (PCC) for fairness assessment.
+Eventually, after deciding the best hyperparameters for each of modality, we train one model for each modality on the 8\,000 videos using its corresponding best hyperparameters.
+The trained models are then stacked together using RFs, and we present their results on the Test set (2\,000 videos).

+We used an Intel(R) Core(TM) i7-8700 CPU @ 3.20GHz processor, with an Nvidia GeForce RTX 2080 GPU to accelerate the training using~\cref{eq:kelm} for \norm.
+Training a face model for six folds takes 400\,s on average, while a scene model takes 20\,s.
+It takes approximately 75 minutes for all the 30 instances of hyperparameter tuning of \norm\ (both modalities), including an extra overhead time.

+We compare the performance of the \emph{original problem}, namely predicting personality and interview invitation, using the MAA metric, on the other hand, we use SPM and PCC for Statistical Parity (SP) fairness assessment, and EAM for Equal Accuracy (EA) fairness assessment.